CRL

 Reconstruction of these type of accidents is similar in many ways to the reconstruction of motorcycle and bicycle accidents.
 The main differences are the sizes of the machines and tires, the type and effectiveness of the braking systems, and the powerplant.
 Some are powered by small gas engines and the mainstream now, especially in urban areas are electric.
 Some have disc brakes and some have cable brakes.
 Some only have rear brakes.
 Some have pedal assistance.
 The fire hazards posed by the batteries and charging of same is also a huge safety issue and many cities are beefing up their fire codes to handle this.
 There is also a tendency of operators to treat these like toys as opposed to motor vehicles.

-Mr. Hermance recently performed a study on the braking and acceleration properties on some of these Micromobility Vehicles.
+In June 0f 2024, Mr. Hermance performed a study on the braking and acceleration properties on some of these Micromobility Vehicles.
 This paper can be viewed by clicking the link below:

 Classifications